houstonhaynes/AD4SDocs/00c CAP Theorem On A Gradient.md

 Even when architects don't explicitly consider these factors, technology decisions reveal implied balancing of how they view the CAP theorem in the context of the system under their purview.
 Recognizing the various shades/gradients and triangulating between them is key to a resilient architecture.

-In reality, systems operate on continuums of consistency, availability, and partition tolerance, with various components making different trade-offs.
+In reality, systems constantly perform a balancing act around consistency, availability, and partition tolerance, with various components making different trade-offs.
 A more nuanced understanding recognizes that:

 1. **Consistency exists on a spectrum** from strong consistency to eventual consistency, with many gradations between
 2. **Availability is not binary** but exists in degrees measured by metrics like uptime percentages and response time distributions